Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 137 trips per day across all routes, equating to about 19 weekly trips per stop.
+On average, there are 137 trips per day across all routes, which equates to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport